Sofia329/Airbnb-Project/README.md

 #### Overview:

-The unemployment rate is reported by the relevant government agency in most countries.
-The unemployment ratecan be used asan importantindicator by the central bank of the country to determine the health of the economy when setting monetary policy.
-Also investors use unemployment statisticsto plan future operating activities, see https://www.thebalance.com/unemployment-rate-3305744.
-For this project, we have obtained the historical and current unemployment rates in a country from January 1986 to December 2018.
-The data have been deliberately added noises to de-identifythe  country.
-The  dataset UnemploymentRateJan1986-Dec2018.csvcan  be downloaded from the Canvas.The dataset shall contain information of month-year andunemployment rates.
-Similarly a test dataset  file  of  2019  unemployment  rate,  named UmemploymentRate2019.csvin  the same format, has been hidden from you.
-They will be used to assess the prediction errors of your  produced  model(s).Your  work  in  this  project  is  to  analyze  the  time  series  of unemployment rates.
+The umployment rate can be used as an important indicator by the central bank of the county to determine the health of the economy when setting mometary policy.
+For this project, the historical and current unemployment rates in a country from January 1986 to December 2018 has been obtained.The aim is to use this dataset to predict each month unemployment rate for 2019.

+#### Procedures

+1. Data Pre-processing: Conduct initial Analysis over the entire data.
+Use python to clean up data
+2. Exploring Time Series: Plot Times Series data and view patterns
+3. Fitting a model: fitting an appropriate model to the data for predictions.
+Models Used: Moving Average, Decomposition Method, SARIMA, Deep Neural Network etc.
+4. Exam Result: Compare MSE for each model, adapted DNN for 2019 unemployment rate prediction